 Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA, or by consulting the VOA website.

 All non-domestic property rateable values are reassessed at revaluations.
-The most recent revaluation took effect from 1st April 2017.
+The most recent revaluation is taking effect from 1 April 2023.
+The prior revaluation was dated from 1 April 2017.
 Revaluations ensure that business rates bills are up-to-date and more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

 Business rate reliefs